 For this specific craft, I used floral furniture transfer.
 There are tons of different shades and patterns out there from which you can choose.
 If you aren’t really into flowers, there are also lots of typography ones and other patterns, like stripes.

-Another way to transfer any image to the wood rolling pin is to print the image on wax paper and transfer it to the wood.
-Unexpected Elegance has a tutorial showing you how easy that is.
+Another way to transfer any image to the wood rolling pin is to print the image on paper and transfer it to the wood.
+How to Make a Coffee Bar Sign with an Image Transfer

-If you prefer to decorate your rolling pins with fabric, then use this idea from My Repurposed Life.
+You can also decorate your rolling pins with fabric.
 Print directly onto some fabric and glue the fabric to the rolling pin.
-After reading their tutorial, I was surprised at how amazing it turns out!
+You’ll be surprised at how amazing it turns out!

 Other Kitchen Items to Redecorate